leo/args/README.md

 args.parse(process.argv)
 ```

 The upper code defines two options called "port" and "reload" for the current binary, as well as a new sub command named "serve".
-So as an example: If you want to check for the value of the "port" option, just do this:
+So if you want to check for the value of the "port" option, just do this:

 ```js
 if (args.port) {